 Similarly, the macrocosm pattern are reflected in the microcosm, our own intestines wind the same way to maximise the length, and therefore surface area, to absorb nutrients from the food we digest.

 Human intestines show same wavy (crenellated) pattern

 We can still go further into the microcosm and find the same patterns.
-If we look inside the cells of living organisms, we find small structures called Mitochondria – oblong shaped organelles that are found in the every eukaryotic cell (non-bacterial).
+If we look inside the cells of living organisms, we find small structures called Mitochondria – oblong shaped organelles that are found in every eukaryotic (non-bacterial) cell.
 In the animal cell, they are the main power generators, converting oxygen and nutrients into energy.
 This process is called aerobic respiration and is the reason animals breathe oxygen.

 Mitochondria, the ‘power generators’ inside living cells, showing wavy pattern in their inner structure